cloudflare/cloudflare-docs/products/firewall/src/content/recipes/update-rules-customers-partners.md

 </Aside>

-## Update firewall rules by ASN
+## Update Firewall Rules by ASN

-If a customer or partner is large enough, you could set up a firewall rule based on an [autonomous system number (ASN)](https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/).
+If a customer or partner is large enough, you could set up a Firewall Rule based on an [autonomous system number (ASN)](https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/).

 ### Allow traffic by ASN